Jingshu-Ye/Bitcoin-Ethereum/README.md

 summary(ecm.btc)
 ```

 Speed of adjustment coefficient is positive and significant.
-So Bitcoin does all the work to get the two variables back towards the equilibrium path.
-This implies that there is Granger causality from Ethereum to Bitcoin and that it takes about 1/0.008861 periods to return to equilibrium
+So Bitcoin does all the work to get the two variables back towards the equilibrium path, which implies that there is Granger causality from Ethereum to Bitcoin and that it takes about 1/0.008861 periods to return to equilibrium.

 ## Cointegration
 ```{r message=FALSE, warning=FALSE}